Are you telling me you are rebuilding a DeLorean, as an electric vehicle?

 The way I see it, if you’re gonna rebuild an iconic car, why not do it with some style?

 Doc.
 Emmet Brown clearly looked into the future when he announced that his DeLorean was electrical.

-The DMC DeLorean was the only vehicle produced by John DeLorean’s DeLorean Motor Company (DMC), before it went bankrupt, but not before selling several thousand models into the market.
+The DMC DeLorean was the only vehicle produced by John DeLorean’s DeLorean Motor Company (DMC) in 1981, before it went bankrupt in 1982, but not before selling several thousand models into the market.
 Movie and car enthusiasts have been known to collect the remaining models, in an attempt to cobble a working car together, or recreate the time machine vehicles (there are at least 3 different versions) from the movies.

-If you can’t wait for the actual car, you can pick up the official timepiece, the DMC Watch, or look for back issues of the 1:8 scale model Back to the Future DeLorean replica.
+While waiting for the official unveiling latest this year, you can pick up the official timepiece, the DMC Watch, or look for back issues of the 1:8 scale model Back to the Future DeLorean replica.
 Better yet, there’s even a DeLorean Autobot and in Playmobil form.